KatharineME/FASTQ.jl/benchmark.md

 Hap.py -https://github.com/Illumina/hap.py

+-hap.py includes a comparison tool to perform haplotype-based comparison of complex variants in addition to sophisticated functionality to stratify variant calls by type or region

 This is command to use with the exception that rtg wasn’t installed via hap.py:

 `hap.py truth.vcf.gz query.vcf.gz -f conf.bed.gz -o ./test -V --engine-vcfeval-path /path/to/rtg --engine-vcfeval-template /path/to/hg38.sdf`